-Kris Vanhaecht is associate professor in Quality Management at KULeuven and has been working since 1998 in the field of care process improvement and quality control.
+Kris Vanhaecht is associate professor in Quality Management at KULeuven and has been working since 1998 in the field of care process improvement and quality management.
 Kris became Doctor in Public Health at Leuven University in 2007.
 He leads research projects in the field of quality improvement and patient safety with a special interest in care process organization, person-centered care and the respectful management of clinicians & managers after patient safety incidents.
 Recently he was part of a team that developed a new Multidimensional Quality Model for healthcare.
-At Leuven University Kris holds 3 research chairs at Leuven University: 1) Future of Hospital Quality, 2) Sustainability of Quality Management and 3) Using Administrative data to enhance Quality (3M) and holds the Mangomoment Research Fund on person centered care.
+At Leuven University Kris holds 3 research chairs: 1) Future of Hospital Quality (Zorgnet Icuro), 2) Sustainability of Quality Management (St Trudo Hospital) 3) Using Administrative data to enhance Quality (3M) and holds the Mangomoment Research Fund on person centered care.

 Quality is a multidimensional concept in which the core values of care are important: dignity & respect, holistic vision, partnership, and compassion/empathy with kindness.
-His research line on the impact of small acts of kindness & leadership during care activities on patients and healthcare workers of positive events during care activities.
-This Mangomoment research line started one evening as a strange idea, was later launched as a study, we took an international trademark on the concept, and a media campaign in 2018 made it an inspiring movement to enhance patient centered care.
+His research line on the impact of small acts of kindness & leadership during care activities on patients and healthcare workers, is one of his recent achievements.
+This Mangomoment research line started one evening as a strange idea, was later launched as a study, we took an international trademark on the concept, and a media campaign in 2018 made it an inspiring movement to enhance person centered care.
 His Lancet Oncology perspective launched Mangomoment on international and academic level.
-In 2019 he published the Dutch version of a book and in Februari 2020 the updated English version will be available.
+In 2019 he published the Dutch version of the Mangomoment book and the updated English version is now available.

 Kris is coordinator of the research line on quality & patient safety of the new KULeuven Institute for Healthcare Policy (Leuvens Instituut voor Gezondheidszorgbeleid – LIGB).
-If you are interested in his academic track, just take a look at is ORCID page or take a look at the overview of is publications.
+If you are interested in his track record, just take a look at his LinkedIN page or take a look at the overview of is academic publications.

-He is part time academic policy advisor to the management team & department of quality of Leuven University Hospitals and part time collaborating with Dutch hospitals on quality, safety and leadership development.
+He is part time academic policy advisor to the general management team & directorate for quality of Leuven University Hospitals and part time collaborating with Dutch hospitals on quality, safety and leadership development.